eclipse-ee4j/cargotracker/eclipse.md

 ## Eclipse Setup

+Start Eclipse, you will first need to add the Payara plugin.
+Go to Help -> Eclipse Marketplace.
+Search for "Payara" and install Payara Tools.

-Start NetBeans, you will first need to configure Payara.
-Go in the _'Services'_ tab, right click _'Servers'_ and hit _'Add Server'_.
+in the _'Services'_ tab, right click _'Servers'_ and hit _'Add Server'_.

 ![ ](.gitbook/assets/nb_step1.png)